 the Standing Committee of the diocese in which the sentenced bishop or member of the clergy is domiciled or serving; and

-all members of the clergy of the diocese in which the sentenced bishop or member of the clergy is domiciled or serving.
+all members of the clergy of the diocese or special jurisdiction in which the sentenced bishop or member of the clergy is domiciled or serving.

-The notice required by section 2.1 of this canon must identify the sentenced bishop or member of the clergy, state the offenses proven or confessed, provide sufficient details to indicate the nature of the finding and/or order, and state the sentence imposed.
+The notice required by Canon IV.8.2.1 must identify the sentenced bishop or member of the clergy, state the offenses proven or confessed, provide sufficient details to indicate the nature of the finding and/or order, and state the sentence imposed.
 Unless the contrary is apparent, the notice must indicate that the sentence has not become final and is subject to appeal.

-Section 3 – Adjustment of Sentences

-Upon a showing of good cause, and only if necessary to prevent manifest injustice, a sentence of suspension of a bishop may be shortened or terminated by a vote of two-thirds of the College of Bishops, with the consent of the archbishop.
-In such event, the archbishop must within 7 days notify the Reports Administrator.
-Upon receiving notice of an adjustment of sentence, the Reports Administrator must within 7 days notify the Reports Investigation Committee, the bishop, the Standing Committee of the diocese in which the sentenced bishop was domiciled or serving, all members of the clergy of such diocese, and the Reporting Party.

-Upon a showing of good cause, and only if necessary to prevent manifest injustice, a sentence of suspension of a member of the clergy may be shortened or terminated by the bishop of the diocese in which the Presentment was made, in consultation with the archbishop and with the Standing Committee of such diocese.
-In such event, the bishop must immediately notify the archbishop, the member of the clergy, the Diocesan Reports Receivers, the Standing Committee, and all members of the clergy of the diocese.
-Upon receiving notice of an adjustment of sentence, the Diocesan Reports Receivers must within 7 days notify the Reports Administrator, the Diocesan Reports Investigation Committee, and the Reporting Party.

-No sentence may be extended or increased after it is imposed by a bishop, court, tribunal, or other disciplinary body.

 Canon 9 Appeals

 Section 1 – Appeals from Lower Tribunals

-A Respondent may appeal against a finding and/or order of a lower tribunal on one or more of the following grounds:
+A Respondent may appeal any finding and/or order of a lower disciplinary tribunal on any of the following grounds:

-a finding is not supported by the weight of the evidence;
+a finding is not supported by the evidence;

-a sentencing order is excessive; or
+a sentencing order is excessive or inappropriate; or

-a finding and/or an order is defective because of a serious legal or procedural error in the lower tribunal, such as one of the following:
+a finding and/or an order is defective because of a serious procedural error in the lower tribunal, including:

-the action taken by the lower tribunal violates, or erroneously interpreted or applied, the constitution and canons of the province or of a diocese;
+the action taken by the lower tribunal violated, or erroneously interpreted or applied, the constitution and canons of the province or of a diocese;

 the lower tribunal did not decide all the issues requiring resolution;

-the lower tribunal engaged in a decision-making process contrary to this title.
+the lower tribunal acted contrary to procedures set forth in Title IV in a material way.

-A Respondent who wishes to appeal a finding and/or order of a lower tribunal must, within 21 days of receiving it (or such longer period as the lower tribunal may allow), give notice of appeal to the president of the Provincial Tribunal.
-Any such notice must state the grounds of appeal, and the grounds so stated may not thereafter be amended except with the permission of the Provincial Tribunal.
+A Respondent who wishes to appeal a finding and/or order of a lower tribunal must, within 21 days of the decision give notice of appeal to the president of the Provincial Tribunal.
+Any such notice must state the grounds of appeal.
+Once submitted, the Respondent may not thereafter amend the grounds for appeal except with the permission of the Provincial Tribunal.